FoxxMD/context-mod/docs/subreddit/components/README.md

     reasonId: '2n0f4674-365e-46d2-8fc7-a337d85d5340' # optional, the ID of a removal reason to add to the removal action (new reddit only)
 ```

-#### What About Removal Reason?

-Reddit does not support setting a removal reason through the API.
-Please complain in [r/modsupport](https://www.reddit.com/r/modsupport) or [r/redditdev](https://www.reddit.com/r/redditdev) to help get this added :)

 ### Report

 Report the Activity being processed.
 [Schema Documentation](https://json-schema.app/view/%23/%23%2Fdefinitions%2FSubmissionCheckJson/%23%2Fdefinitions%2FReportActionJson?url=https%3A%2F%2Fraw.githubusercontent.com%2FFoxxMD%2Freddit-context-bot%2Fedge%2Fsrc%2FSchema%2FApp.json)